jackyzha0/jackyzha0.github.io/content/thoughts/HTTP.md

 - CPSC317
 ---

 Main method of communication at the [Application Layer](thoughts/Application%20Layer.md) for the web.
 A state-transfer protocol.
+Sometimes called the second waist of the Internet (after [[thoughts/IP Address]])

 See also: [[thoughts/Braid HTTP]] for HTTP as state-synchronization

-Sometimes called the second waist of the Internet (after [[thoughts/IP Addresses]])

 ## Connections
 1. Non-persistent HTTP (v1.0)